SuperOffice/SDK-Doc/Customer.Service.Support/ui/extra-menus.md

 * Under  *System settings > System design*
 * On the **New** button in the top bar.

-## Add function to menu button (Actions)
+## Add function to menu button (actions)

-To add a macro to the **Actions** button in the Company screen, Contact screen or Request screen, or Message tab:
+To add a macro to the **Actions** button in the Company screen, Contact screen, Request screen, or Message tab:

 1. Sign in to SuperOffice Service.
 2. From the hamburger menu, select **System Design** and then select **Extra menus**.